ARTICLE

 • The Pope V includes representations of vices in the inferior area of the card, which are considered as sins to be defeated for triumphing over them.

-• Temperance XIV shows again the separation of sexes in the colors and symbols drawn on vessels (Sun and golden for male, Moon and silver for female); the winged figure holding them is androgynous, which means the union of opposites happens in spiritual spheres, after ascending, and not in the mundane, sensual and physical experience.
+• Temperance XIV shows again the separation of sexes in the colors and symbols on vessels (Sun and golden for male, Moon and silver for female); the winged figure holding them is androgynous, which means the union of opposites happens in spiritual spheres, after ascending, and not in the mundane, sensual and physical experience.

-• The Ace of Coins displays a main figure: a boy with a red band (Rods) enclosing his body and covering his eyes; the figure holds up a huge gold coin and has two blue wings (Cups); behind his head, and appearing at his shoulders' height, a second head shows up.
+• The Ace of Coins displays a main figure: a boy with a red band (Wands) enclosing his body and covering his eyes; the figure holds up a huge gold coin and has two blue wings (Cups); behind his head, and appearing at his shoulders' height, a second head shows up.

 Ace of Coins of The Medieval Tarot by Luigi ScapiniThe difference between life spheres and experiences, inside of a worldview of low and high zones, also relates high heights to ascension by making blood sacrifices, as the crucifixion in The Hanged Man (XII) clearly shows.
 It can also be appreciated in Coins and Cups suits.
 Especially the Ace of Coins gives us a bloody first impression, although the deck's guidebook describes the hanging elements as roots, rocks and crystals.
 Inside of the coin, the classical richness of the material experience in the garden of Hesperides spreads blood out, and is supported by a child who doesn't see what he holds up or what it costs.
 Again, sensuality and material abundance seem to be associated to the absence of vision, young age and poured blood.